humanmade/ai-plugin/README.md

 The writing assistant also includes a chat sidebar which can be used to interact with the assistant for guidance, copy editing, idea generation and more.

-_The Gutenberg Assistant was written before the OpenAI Assitants API existed, and is build on the Chat API.
+_The Writing Assistant was written before the OpenAI Assitants API existed, and is build on the Chat API.
 This allows for content / block streaming (which isn't supported by the Assistant API.)_

 ### AI Image Editor

 ![](./.github/image-editor.gif)

+The Image Editor provides experimental image editing capabilities powered by AI.
+Super-resolution upscaling, inpainting, background removal and replacement, and outpainting are all ectively being worked on.
+This uses a host of services from Dall.e 3, Stable Diffusion and more.

 ## Frameworks and Libraries